wacncontent/CustomizeTool/removeCommentOutput2/articles/vpn-gateway/vpn-gateway-multi-site.md

 ## <a name="export"></a>2.
 Export the network configuration file

 Export your network configuration file.
 The file that you export will be used to configure your new multi-site settings.
-If you need instructions on how to export a file, see the section in the article: [How to create a VNet using a network configuration file in the Azure Portal](/documentation/articles/virtual-networks-create-vnet-classic-portal/#how-to-create-a-vnet-using-a-network-config-file-in-the-azure-portal).
+If you need instructions on how to export a file, see the section in the article: [How to create a VNet using a network configuration file in the Azure Portal Preview](/documentation/articles/virtual-networks-create-vnet-classic-portal/#how-to-create-a-vnet-using-a-network-config-file-in-the-azure-portal).

 ## 3. Open the network configuration file